She Wore a Yellow Ribbon: Plot

+Returning to fort, he is greeted by an appreciative post community at a reception in which all the women wear yellow ribbons in their hair.
+Olivia and Flint Cohill inform Brittles that they have become engaged, to which Brittles replies, in his gruff way, that everyone at the post knew very well that that would happen.
+The final scene is an inspiring speech by the narrator about the anonymous, hard-working, courageous soldiers of the United States Cavalry.

 Production

 Casting

-Director Ford initially was uncertain whom to cast in the lead role.
-However, he knew that he did not want John Wayne for the part—considering, among other factors, that Wayne would be playing a character over twenty years older than he was at the time.
+Director Ford initially was uncertain whom to cast in the lead role, but he knew that he did not want John Wayne for the part—considering, among other factors, that Wayne would be playing a character over 20 years older than he was at the time.
 Reportedly, Wayne's 1948 performance in Red River changed Ford's mind, causing him to exclaim, "I didn't know the big son of a bitch could act!"
-Ford realized Wayne had grown considerably as an actor, and was then capable of playing the character he envisioned for this film.
+Ford realized Wayne had grown considerably as an actor and was then capable of playing the character he envisioned for this film.
 When shooting was completed, Ford presented Wayne with a cake with the message, "You're an actor now".
 The role also became one of Wayne's favorite performances.
-Wayne himself felt that his Academy Award nomination for Best Actor of 1949 for Sands of Iwo Jima should have been for She Wore a Yellow Ribbon instead.
+Wayne himself felt that his Academy Award nomination for Best Actor of 1949 for Sands of Iwo Jima should have been for She Wore a Yellow Ribbon, instead.

-Director John Ford's older brother Francis appears in a single brief scene as Connolly, the barman; Ford kept him on wages "for eight weeks even through Francis could have completed his scenes in less than a week".
-Character actor Paul Fix (Harry Carey Jr.'s father-in-law) also appears in a small uncredited role.
+Director John Ford's older brother Francis appears in a single brief scene as Connolly, the barman; Ford kept him on wages "for eight weeks, even through Francis could have completed his scenes in less than a week".
+Character actor Paul Fix (Harry Carey Jr.'s father-in-law) also appears in a small, uncredited role.